open-neuromorphic/open-neuromorphic.github.io/content/english/workshops/hands-on-with-sinabs-speck-gregor-lenz/index.md

 ---
-title: "Hands-on with Sinabs and Speck"
+title: "Hands-On with Sinabs and Speck"
 author:
 - "Gregor Lenz"
 date: "2023-04-04"